 At the beginning of 2025, the Republic of Korea has 51,687,239 citizens, according to data from Worldometers.com.
 The report also shows that:

-- by the middle of 2025, the population is expected to register a mild decline and reach 51,667,029 inhabitants;
+- By the middle of 2025, the population is expected to register a mild decline and reach 51,667,029 inhabitants;

-- based on these numbers, Korea accounts for 0.63% of the world’s total population, ranking 29th at a global level in terms of citizens;
+- Based on these numbers, Korea accounts for 0.63% of the world’s total population, ranking 29th at a global level in terms of citizens;

-- more than 42.587 million people, or 82.4% of the population, live in urban areas;
+- More than 42.587 million people – 82.4% of the population – live in urban areas;

-- the median age of the population is 45.6;
+- The median age of the population is 45.6;

 - Seoul has the largest number of inhabitants – a little over 10.349 million people.